moneroguides/1x03-using-moneo-as-money/script.md

 To continue we're going to select *Create new wallet* and then click *Next*.

 Once we hit *Next*, Feather randomly generates a list of 14 words known as a seed phrase.
 Similar to the PGP standard, both private keys and public keys have been generated during this process.
-The seed phrase is an encoded copy of our new private keys.
-This seed phrase is based on the Bitcoin Improvement Proposal (BIP), which aimed to enable storing private keys in a more user-friendly way.
+This seed phrase is an encoded copy of our new keys and is based on the Bitcoin Improvement Proposal (BIP), which aimed to enable storing private keys in a more user-friendly way.

+This seed phrase can be considered analogous to a username and password and is how you access your funds on the Monero block chain.

-Unlike the more common 25 word phrase used for Monero keys, this 14 word format enables the automatic storage of another important piece of information, the **restore height**.
+Unlike the more common 25 word phrase used for Monero keys, Feathers 14 word format enables the automatic storage of another important piece of information, the **restore height**.

 The restore height is a record of when your key pair was created.
 This is important for when you want to restore your keys to a new wallet.
 For more information on the seed scheme used by Feather, please take a look at the [documentation](https://docs.featherwallet.org/guides/seed-scheme).